pr3ssh/dots/_directory/self-abandonment.md

 ---
 title: 'Self abandonment'
-subtitle: 'When will you begin that long journey into yourself?
-Rumi'
+subtitle: '"When will you begin that long journey into yourself?
+Rumi"'
 description: 'Subtitle edited...'
 featured_image: /images/jason-weingardt--unsplash.jpg
 ---